 We have all seen the gorgeous aisles in the big box craft stores with rolls and sheets of colorful vinyl tempting us to buy.

-- On average, the price on rolls in the craft stores are more likely more expensive than the online alternative.
+- On average, the price of rolls in craft stores is more likely more expensive than the online alternative.
 You can expect to pay between $8-$15 per roll ( of course that depends on the type and brand of vinyl.)

-- You also have to consider how much footage there are on every roll.
+- You also have to consider how much footage there is on every roll.
 Think of it like being in the grocery store.
-There is a sign that tells you the price and how much per unit each item cost.
-So you can make a comparison to with item costs less.
+There is a sign that tells you the price and how much per unit each item costs.
+So you can make a comparison with item costs less.
 You need to figure out how much you are paying per foot.
 On average you will pay less per foot.

-- Another issue with craft stores is that they may only have one or two companys to choose from and those choices will be limited.
+- Another issue with craft stores is that they may only have one or two companies to choose from and those choices will be limited.

-- We all love to 40% coupons right?
+- We all love 40% coupons, right?
 But more times than not, they will not apply to vinyl purchases.

-Bottom line, get familiar with different on line brands.
+The bottom line, get familiar with different online brands.
 Then compare to the craft store lines.
-Make a comparison and decide where you will get the best product at the best price !
+Make a comparison and decide where you will get the best product at the best price!